Chapter 5 - Application and Filing for Service Members (INA 328 and 329)

 This section provides relevant information for applying for naturalization on the basis of military service.
 Service members should file their applications in accordance with the instructions for the Application for Naturalization (Form N-400) and other required forms.

-The applicant should check the appropriate eligibility option on the Application for Naturalization to indicate that he or she is applying on the basis of qualifying military service.
+The applicant should check the appropriate eligibility option on the Application for Naturalization to indicate the applicant is applying on the basis of qualifying military service.
 The applicant should file the application in accordance with the form instructions.

-The DD Form 214 or NGB Form 22 lists information on the type of separation and character of service.
+Applicants who are separated or discharged from the military must submit a photocopy of their Certificate of Release or Discharge from Active Duty (DD Form 214), National Guard Report of Separation and Record of Service (NGB Form 22), or other official discharge document for all periods of service.
+The discharge document must list information on the type of separation and character of service.
 Such information is typically found on page “Member-4” of DD Form 214 or Block 24 of NGB Form 22.

 There is no fee for filing a Request for a Hearing on a Decision in Naturalization Proceedings (Form N-336) for applicants whose naturalization application filed under INA 328 or INA 329 has been denied.

 Like all USCIS benefit requests, naturalization applications filed on the basis of military service should be filed in accordance with the form instructions.
 For current members of the military and qualifying family members stationed outside of the United States, USCIS determines which field office has jurisdiction over the application.
 If an applicant resides outside the United States, is no longer serving in the military, and is filing on the basis of military service during hostilities, the USCIS office with jurisdiction over the naturalization application is determined by the applicant’s last residence within the United States or Outlying Possession (OLP).